miketwenty1/lightningrecovery/README.md

   * `go get -d github.com/miketwenty1/lightningrecovery`
   * `cd ~/gocode/src/github.com/miketwenty1/lightningrecovery`
   * `git checkout -b [Descriptive Branch]`
+* If you follow these steps, make sure to `git rm` any sensitive files like your channel.db from channelcheck directory.

 ## When using this repo I recommend making a complete copy of your .lnd directory.
 `mkdir ~/recoverybkp` <br>